 These are some of the aches and pains that many Amateurs face every time they have a knock.

-We have put together a complete series that looks at the short game.
-It’s called Secrets Of The Short Game
+We have put together a two series that looks at the short game.

-This coaching course will take you through the fundamentals of the chip shot and will help you to become a more accomplished player around the greens
+The coaching course will take you through the fundamentals of the chip shot and pitch shot and will help you to become a more accomplished player around the greens

 Putting is nothing like the long or short game and can even be considered a game unto itself.